dribnet/purvs/README.md

-I have updated the face code with my Toast code.

-I am still working on correcting the eyebrows as they do not always fit across the whole piece of toast.
-There is also an issue with the shape of the toast not including the forehead too as this often looks odd.

-I am happy with how the eyes and mouth are working though and will just keep working with the values to get the correct sizing.
+I have finalised the form for the bread and fixed the sizing issues.

+I have also added some more variables to the sliders to create more variance in the faces.

+I then trained a few of the photos and saved the data.

-I would also like to include a lot more sliders to change the colours and sizes of each component.
+I would still like to add more variables to the sliders next.

+I will also polish the forms and colours.

+Lastly, I will import some photos of chefs as my chosen faces to add the toast face too.